Updated on: 11/14/2019

 It’s a given that teens who participate in sports – such as football, soccer, baseball, gymnastics and plenty more – are at a much higher risk of suffering a concussion that those who are less active.
 But recent data from a major research group regarding the epidemic of untreated concussions emphasizes the importance of ensuring that young people who suffer a concussion or other form of traumatic brain injury receive treatment as soon as possible.

 According to neurologist Frederick Nahm, who currently serves as head of the Stroke Center at Greenwich Hospital in Connecticut, teens with untreated concussions are at much higher risk of developing permanent brain injuries and mental disorders including anxiety and depression.

 “These secondary complications, like anxiety disorders or a new phobia of tests, memory problems, depression, apathy, inattention and other behaviors are indelible and can be difficult to treat,” Nahm said.
 “It’s not something the student can control or work harder to ‘fix’ because it’s the result of an injured brain.”

-Concussions are medically classified as a minor traumatic brain injury (TBI), and the severity of concussions can vary depending on the level of physical trauma and other factors.
+Concussions are medically classified as a form of minor traumatic brain injury (TBI), and the severity of concussions can vary depending on the level of physical trauma and other factors.
 But regardless of the degree of injury to the brain, the importance of properly treating these brain injuries is paramount in preventing long-term complications, especially for teens with developing brains.

 Untreated Concussions Due To Lack Of Symptoms